cysouw/graphicalgrammar/text/germany.md

 At the end of his short life, Johann Gustav Willhelm Billroth (1808-1836) became professor for religion at the university in Halle.
 Before that, between his *Habilitation* in Leipzig in 1830 and the start of his position in Halle in 1834, he worked as a teacher for latin [@alwast2000].
 In that context he wrote two latin grammars for use in schools, first the *Lateinische Syntax für die obern Klassen gelehrter Schulen* [@billroth1832], later followed by the *Lateinische Schulgrammatik für alle Klassen* [@billroth1834].

 In these grammars there is a single graphical display of a grammatical structure, shown below in [@fig:billroth1832_102] [@billroth1832: 102].
-There is not much known about the grammatical background of Billroth, nor is there any indication in his books about the inspiration for drawing a grammatical analysis.
-As he was active as a school teachter, he might very well have been aware of Becker [-@becker1829, see [@sec:becker1829]] and Diesterweg [-@diesterweg1830, see [@sec:diesterweg1830]], both of which might be inspiration for Billroth's graphical display.
+There is not much known about the grammatical background of Billroth, nor is there any explicit indication in his books about the inspiration for drawing a grammatical analysis.
+As he was active as a school teachter, he might very well have been aware of Becker [-@becker1829, see [@sec:becker1829]] or Diesterweg [-@diesterweg1830, see [@sec:diesterweg1830]], both of which might be inspiration for Billroth's graphical display.

 There are some indications that Billroth was influenced by Heyse's grammar of German (see below), specifically the fourth edition [@heyse1827].
 However, the idea of drawing a sentence structure is nowhere to be found in Heyse's work, so this approach seems to be a genuinly new idea of Billroth.

+The influence of Heyse on Billroth can be inferred by the usage of the peculiar tripartite basic sentence structure of subject, predicate and copula.
+Even more clearly, Heyse's influence is indicated by the metaphor of the *nackte* 'naked' and *bekleidete* 'dressed' sentence.

 In Billroth's syntax, the whole discussion of the structure of the  sentence takes 11 pages [@billroth1832: 91-102].
 The structure of the text is really difficult to follow, although on closer inspection there is a clear drawn-out organisation.
 First, he introduces the simple 'naked' sentence as option *A*: